gkarwchan/algorithms/hackerrank.com/statistics/tutorials/propability_tutorial.md

 A and B are considered to be independent if A has no effect on the probability of event B.

 #### Symbol denotes
-We express that as `ρ(B | A)`, as the probability of event B, assuming the A already occured.
+We express that as `ρ(B | A)`, as the probability of event B, assuming the A already occurred.

 ### The events are independent
 ```